pestanko/-ib071-public/man/mr_hw_review.md

 git switch -c hw-reviews
 ```

-- [Reset](https://git-scm.com/docs/git-reset) this branch to some suitable commit -
+- [Reset](https://git-scm.com/docs/git-reset) this branch to a suitable commit -
 the one before implementing the homework or just the initial commit (better option would be the commit with the `.gitignore` file)

 ```shell